 We also prioritise students with disabilities or medical conditions who can provide appropriate evidence from a specialist.
 This evidence must confirm that, in the specialist's opinion, your disability/condition makes it essential for you to stay in halls.

 If you are considering submitting medical evidence in support of your application please read the Disability Assessment Guide.
-You are also required to complete the Medical Self-assessment form as well as making an online application.
+You are also required to complete the Medical Self-assessment form online.

 We reserve a number of rooms for continuing students, which are allocated on a first-come, first-served basis.